LucyQ19/liriNodeApp/README.md

 To use liriNodeApp from your local environment:

-1. Open your terminal such as Bash.
+1. Get API key for Spotify here: <https://developer.spotify.com/my-applications/#!/>
 2. Clone my repo using the command line.
 3. Change the directory to the cloned repo.
-4. Install all required NPM packages.
+4. Install all required NPM packages by typing npm install.
-5. Start the application server on the command linen by typing node lire.js following one of the commands below.
+5. Start the application server on the command line by typing node lire.js following one of the commands below.

 ### concert-this